 How many times have you seen it happen at your club?
 A player knocks back a spot in the 2s and leaves the club, only for a 1s player to pull out or suffer an injury a few weeks later.
 Had the 2s player taken it on the chin and resolved to keep training and remain committed in the hope that an opportunity would open up, that spot would be theirs.
 But because they’ve walked, the chance is gone.

-Enya obviously chose to stay the course, and when a player succumbed to an injury in the weeks leading up to the tournament – as incredibly unfortunate and disappointing as that was for that player – she gained her spot in the Victorian 19/U team.
+Enya obviously chose to stay the course, and when a player suffered an injury in the weeks leading up to the tournament – as incredibly unfortunate and disappointing as that was for that player – she gained her spot in the Victorian 19/U team.

-As you can tell from Enya’s interview, the level of pride she has in pulling on that Victorian dress is off the charts, as she’s waited and worked so hard for it.
+As you can tell from Enya’s interview, the level of pride she has in pulling on that Victorian dress was off the charts, as she’d waited and worked so hard for it.

 So that’s what I’d be saying to other players in the same boat, at whatever level they’re at: Ride it out and see what happens – it’s incredible how often an opportunity becomes available.

 THE CHANCE TO LEARN

 Taking those knockbacks and working through them provides countless opportunities for players to learn, and in particular learn about themselves.

 How badly do I want this?
 How hard am I prepared to work for it?
 What else can I do and who can I speak to that could help me achieve my goal next time?